atwilc3000/patch/README.md

 <a href="http://www.atmel.com"><img src="http://www.atmel.com/Images/atmel.png" align="left" hspace="10" vspace="6"></a>

 This repository provides patch files for Android and Linux AT91 platforms to bring up the ATWILC3000 Soc.
+The Quick Start Guides are included for each platform, which descrbing how to